zehao99/portfolio/README.md

 > 3. Vertical view for collection and landscape pages.
 > 4. View for latest works, you can rearrange the pic by long pressing and drag the picture on desktops.

-Horizontal view and vertical view switches with browser window size change.
+Horizontal view and vertical view switches with browser window resize.

+If you are on a desktop, on the latest work page, you can hold, drag and drop to rearrange pictures.

 Try it out on [My portfolio](https://philipli.art) .